MDverse/mdws/README.md

 ```
 ZENODO_TOKEN=YOUR-ZENODO-TOKEN
 ```
-This file is ignored by git and won't be published on GitHub.
+This file is automatically ignored by git and won't be published on GitHub.

 Scrap Zenodo for MD-related datasets and files: